 - The Graduate School periodically provides workshops and training on applying for funding through the Graduate School Professional Development Program.
 Check the Professional Development events page for upcoming training.

 - The Health Sciences Library occasionally holds workshops on applying for grants.
 Check their class registration page for upcoming workshops.

 - Provides technical and administrative assistance to researchers developing injury grant proposals.
 Also offers technical and administrative support for student projects and papers, matching student interests with faculty research projects, and assisting in securing fellowship support.

 - Collaborates with science researchers to plan and develop science outreach programs that fulfill granting agencies’ requirements for broad impact or public engagement.

 - The Gillings School of Public Health helps faculty members develop grant proposals and informs them of grant and fellowship opportunities.
 They offer proposal editing for faculty, staff and students.
-Visit their Research Resources page for more information.
+Visit their Guide to Research page for more information.

 - Activities include help with specific research grant applications and coordination of grant application submission.

 - Provides research consultation and grant development and preparation to those in pre- or post-funding stages who do not have access to external support for such services.